linnarsson-lab/loompy/README.md

 `Position` (for genes), and `Strain`, `Sex`, `Age` (for cells).

-Loom files (`.loom`) are created in the HDF5 file format, which contains an internal collection of numerical multidimensional datasets.
+Loom files (`.loom`) are created in the HDF5 file format, which supports an internal collection of numerical multidimensional datasets.
 See *Internals* below.
+HDF is supported by many computer languages, including Java, MATLAB, Mathematica, Python, R, and Julia. `.loom` files are accessible from any language that supports HDF5.

 ## Installation